 Set resolution lower & increase Refresh rate

 A lot of normal 60Hz monitors can get up to 75 Hz.
 By selecting monitor resolution to lower.
 If your monitor resolution is 1920×1080.
 Then set it to 1280×1024 or lower.
 And, automatically, a high refresh rate will get unlocked.
 Personally, I have tried this method on NVIDIA GPU.
 If you can play in lower resolution, then this method is for you.
 This is the safest method, and it doesn’t include the overclock monitor.
-For overclocking monitor, check out the next two methods.
+For overclocking monitors, check out the next two methods.

 First, make sure you have installed NVIDIA drivers correctly.